COMMAND-LABS/social_media_ai_automation_masterclass/Text_and_Image_Post_based_on_Prompt_Variation_1/README.md

 # TLDR

 This folder holds the Make.com automation blueprints for automating the creation and distribution of Text + Image posts by leveraging Make.com and OpenAI's GPT and DALLE APIs.
+The content will be distributed to an `X.com account` and a `LinkedIn Organization`

 ## Requirements